A Wild Wednesday of Wildlife

 My eyes followed his pointing finger all the way down to the reef below and sure enough, there was a lone whale shark swimming around.

 Mike picked up his radio to share his discovery with the rest of the crew and before we knew it there were two skiffs headed our way, one with a group already dressed in snorkel gear.

 Before hopping into the water, the group yelled up to us in unison, “Thank you!”

 Back on the Safari Endeavour for lunch, we were finishing up another delicious meal and talking about how lucky we were to have spotted a whale shark when across the dining room, I noticed some fellow passengers standing up and pointing at something out the window.

 We couldn’t see exactly what was out there but far in the distance there was a lot of splashing.
 Just at that moment, the boat turned and we began heading in that direction.

-Needless to say lunch ended early as I ran to my room to grab my camera and prepare for whatever we were about to see.
+Needless to say lunch ended early as I ran to grab my camera and prepare for whatever we were about to see.